-- Performance targets (i.e. no gain, no pain) are sometimes referred to as the minimum conditions of satisfaction (MCOS). - If aggregate performance is poorer than targets then Limb 3 will be a negative sum ('painshare'), capped in the worst case at a value equal and opposite to Limb 2 (although such an outcome is rare). - If aggregate performance is better than targets then Limb 3 will be a positive sum ('gainshare'), with the upside not expressly capped, but implicitly capped by the limits of potential performance. - Critically, sharing of gainshare or painshare amongst the NOPs is (normally) proportional to their respective Limb 2 in dollar terms, meaning that each NOP feels the same degree of gain or pain relative to their business model and initial commercial expectations. - If the incentive regime reasonably reflects the 'gain' or 'pain' suffered by the Owner (when actual outcomes diverge from target) then all Participants "win together or lose together" win/lose outcomes cannot arise so regardless of how difficult the circumstances, the Participants are united in their efforts to optimize outcomes.
+- Performance targets (i.e. performance for which the NOPs accrue neither 'gain' or 'pain') are sometimes referred to as the minimum conditions of satisfaction (MCOS). - If aggregate performance is poorer than targets then Limb 3 will be a negative sum ('painshare'), capped in the worst case at a value equal and opposite to Limb 2 (although such an outcome is extraordinarily rare). - If aggregate performance is better than targets then Limb 3 will be a positive sum ('gainshare'), with the upside not expressly capped, but implicitly capped by the limits of potential performance. - Critically, each NOP's gainshare or painshare is (normally) proportional to its Limb 2 in dollar terms, meaning that each NOP feels the same degree of gain or pain relative to their initial commercial expectations. - If the incentive regime reasonably reflects the 'gain' or 'pain' suffered by the Owner (when actual outcomes diverge from target) than all Participants "win together or lose together" win/lose outcomes cannot arise so regardless of how difficult the circumstances, the Participants are united in their efforts to optimize outcomes.

-The Limb 3 gainshare / painshare regime will include two components:
+The Limb 3 gainshare / painshare regime may include two components: